ptsteadman/notebook/essays/gray-man-style.md

 rapidly escalate.

-The idea of Gray Man Style is that in a "shit hits the fan" scenario, you don't want to stand out, you want to blend in.
-But you also want to have the weapons, tools, and supplies you need to survive.
+The idea of Gray Man Style is that in a "shit hits the fan" scenario, you don't want to stand out, but you also want to have the weapons, tools, and supplies you need to survive.
+This begs the obvious question: why be a survivalist anyways, if it can be such a liability?
 So, one aspect of gray man style is that it's intensely utilitarian.

 Multi-modal